jamesxv7/php-vagrant-stacks/README.md

 #### Basic stuff to remeber before use one of this configuration.
 1. Check that your host machine has Virtualization Technology enable on the Bios Utilities.
 Most applicable for Windows users.
-2. Virtual Box and Vagrant should already installed in your host machine.
+2. Virtual Box and Vagrant should be already installed in your host machine.
 4. Read at least the [Getting Started](https://docs.vagrantup.com/v2/getting-started/) section of the Vagrant documentation.

 ### Want a custom solution?